 - Students (of groups of students) will come up with different designs to achieve the same objective/challenge

-- They will learn first the basic failure modes, the origin and evolution of deformation mechanisms, engineering the materials responses, and all basic PV technologies to equip them with sufficient knowledge to come up with a solution/design that achieves the objective
+- They will learn first the basic shape memory alloy mechanism, the origin and evolution of deformation mechanisms, pseudo-elasticity, and the engineering for materials responses, therefore, to equip them with sufficient knowledge to come up with a solution/design that achieves the objective

 Lectures with interactive learning activities:

-- web-based interactive learning system/activities (eg. Materials mechanical testing, crystallography and failure modes, etc.)
+- interactive learning system/activities (eg. Materials mechanical testing, crystallography and failure modes, etc.)

 - hands-on activities or demonstration using daily materials (eg. Ductile vs. brittle failure modes of materials, failure modes due to mechanical testing, etc.)